Scheduled Tasks

 ⏳ Schedulers

-A Scheduler is a self-contained class that can track multiple tasks for you and give you enhanced and fluent approaches to scheduling.
+A Scheduler is a self-contained class that can track multiple scheduled tasks for you and give you enhanced and fluent approaches to scheduling.
 It is a powerful tool that allows you to register tasks, configure them, and manage their execution.
-Each scheduler class inherits from the BaseScheduler Java class, giving you access to all of its powerful methods and capabilities.
+Each scheduler class inherits dynamically from the BaseScheduler Java class, giving you access to all of its powerful methods and capabilities.

 Let's review the structure of a BoxLang scheduler class: